 Eclectus Parrots are prone to stress-induced feather plucking.
 Stress may be caused by a dominant mate or by changes in husbandry practices.
 Nutritional deficiencies, boredom, or cold temperatures may also cause feather plucking.
 Branches and chew toys may divert yoru parrot from feather destruction.

 Eclectus parrots typically enter "puberty" when they are about 18 months to a year old.
 They will try to 'feed' objects of their affection, which could be their owner's hand or a favorite toy.
 It is generally recommended not to reinforce this behavior as they can get quite aggressive in their quest to protect their "nesting territory" as well as chosen "mate."
-The general recommendation is to distract them with toys or activities..
-Click here to learn more about hormonal behavior.
+The general recommendation is to distract them with toys or activities.
+Managing Hormonal Behavior in Birds

 Toe Tapping / Wing Flipping: